joetanx/mslab/agent-365/maf-sample/setup.md

 Upload the manifest to M365 Admin Center

 1. Go to https://admin.cloud.microsoft/#/agents/all
-2. Click "Upload custom agent" button (top right area)
+2. From menu on top of the agents list, click the elipsis `…` and select `Add agent`
-3. Select the `manifest.zip` file
+3. `Choose file` to select the `manifest.zip` file
-4. In the upload wizard:
-    - Review the agent name and description
-    - Set Activate scope → select "All users" or a group of users as desired
-    - Click Publish
+4. Select the desired users or groups to `Publish` and `Install` for
+5. Apply template, review permission, then `Publish`

 ## 6. Deploy container app